Professional Clinical Training Opportunities

 - community mental health centers

-Our staff in the Office of Professional Training have longstanding relationships with dozens of sites within the Los Angeles and surrounding metro areas in southern California, allowing students to find sites that meet their training needs.
-Further, each site has been interviewed and visited by our staff to ensure quality of training.
+Our staff in the Office of Professional Training have longstanding relationships with over 100 sites within the Los Angeles and surrounding metro areas in southern California.
+Each site is carefully reviewed and monitored by our field training staff to ensure the quality of training.
 As students enter these sites, they assume a greater degree of clinical responsibility for assessment and intervention each year while being closely supervised at a level appropriate to the students’ training and abilities.

 Office of Professional Training (Clinical Doctoral Programs, Los Angeles)